-6.2 Limitations:
+6.2.
+Limitations

 The study is limited in considering few recipes producing energy in required limits and constrained with 13 nutrients.
 There is a possibility of including more recipes without effecting the Required Dietary Allowance (RDA) and balancing the nutrient intake levels.
 Linear programming problems are considered to the diet management studies which rises scope for adopting advanced mathematical models in future.
-To advance the knowledge on this topic, more research is deemed necessary to explore diet patterns in diversified cuisines in India.
+To advance the knowledge on this topic, more research is deemed to be necessary for exploring diet patterns in diversified cuisines and incorporating millets in the diet menus will enhance the significant potential for India moving towards the blue zones lifestyles [32].

-7. Conclusion:
+7. Conclusions